Arko42/AAHIR-chatbot-/README.md

 # AAHIR-chatbot-

-his GitHub repository appears to be for an AAHIR chatbot project.
+This GitHub repository appears to be for an AAHIR chatbot project.
 The repository contains several files, including a README.md file, an index.htm file, a script.js file, a style.css file, and some image files.

 Main Function Points
 The main function of this project seems to be the development of an AAHIR chatbot, which is likely an AI-powered conversational agent.
 The project may include features such as natural language processing, dialogue management, and integration with various platforms or services.